|Head of St. Peter|

 the serving of refreshments, the manufacture of the airplane, the whole flight

-history of the crew, the slightest variances in instrument readings from
+history of the crew, the vanities and conceits of all aboard, the slightest variances in instrument readings from

 reality, and the anxiety of the traveler far from home.
 Even the hairs on our